stryderart/transitglossary/transit_glossary/H.md

 ````{tab-set}
 ```{tab-item} Definition

-The composite time between {ref}`T:TransitUnit`s connecting a particular origin and destination trip ({ref}`O:OD`), accounting for all routes that serve this connection.
+The composite time between {ref}`T:TransitUnit`s connecting a particular origin and destination trip, accounting for all routes that serve this connection.
 It is the time a passenger must wait for a vehicle to deliver them to their destination, regardless of what route they take.

 ```
 ```{tab-item} Application